erik78se/masterworker/TUTORIAL.md

 The master (and worker/1) gets notified of the event and executes their respective *relation-departed* hook.

-### Departing - on the master
+### Departing - as it happens on the master
-The master cleans up the relational data for the departing (remote) unit.
+The master cleans up the relational data associated with the departing (remote) unit.
 *./master/hooks/master-application-relation-departed*
 <pre>
     # Set a None value on the key (removes it from the relation data dictionary)